Kitten Care

 Here are a few things you should never do when trimming your cat’s claws:

-• Do not trim when you’re upset or your cat’s agitated.
+- Do not trim when you’re upset, or your cat is agitated

 With so many different pet foods that are available today, it’s easy to get confused and overwhelmed by the choices.
 There are also many myths and misconceptions regarding pet food that stem from marketing tactics based on what pet food companies think owners want to hear.
 We encourage you to make informed decisions based on reliable sources.
 The following information was compiled by the Cummings School of Veterinary Medicine at Tufts University.